 In 2005, Senator Thomas stepped down from his position with the commission to serve as a member of Cincinnati City Council.
 He made the choice to run for Cincinnati City Council after a request for additional funding for a successful program to assist young African Americans males was rejected.
 While on Cincinnati City Council, he served as President Pro Temp and Chairman of the Law and Public Safety Committee where he was successful in convincing City Council to provide funding for several community projects.

-Senator Cecil Thomas has been appointed to serve as Ranking Member of the Senate Criminal Justice Committee and State and Local Committee for the 131st General Assembly.
-In addition to his leadership roles, Senator Thomas will also serve on the following committees: Education, Civil Justice, Insurance, Financial Institutions, Finance Subcommittee on Education (K-12) and Finance Subcommittee on Higher Education.
+Senator Cecil Thomas was elected Assistant Minority Leader by his peers and has been appointed to serve as ranking member of the Senate judiciary committee for the 133rd General Assembly.
+In addition to his leadership roles, Senator Thomas will also serve on the on government oversight, health, insurance and local government committees.

 He has been married to Pam Thomas for over thirty years.
 They have four adult children and four grandchildren.
-They have resided in the community of North Avondale for the past thirty years.
+They have resided in the community of North Avondale for the past 30 years.

 Columbus, OH 43215